thanos-io/thanos/docs/components/query.md

                                  able to query without deduplication using
                                  'dedup=false' parameter.
 Data includes time
                                  series, recording rules, and alerting rules.
-      --query.labels.api-lookback-delta=0s
+      --query.metadata.default-time-range=0s
-                                 The default lookback duration for retrieving
+                                 The default metadata time range duration for retrieving labels through Labels and Series API when the range parameters are not specified.
-                                 labels through Labels API when the range parameters are not specified.
                                  The zero value means range covers the time since the beginning.
       --selector-label=<name>="<value>" ...
                                  Query selector labels that will be exposed in info endpoint (repeated).